keyvanparto/keyvanparto.github.io/_tabs/about.md

 Hello!

-My name is Keyvan, and I am deeply passionate about Machine Learning, LLMs, and everything related to artificial intelligence.
+My name is Keyvan and I am deeply passionate about Machine Learning, LLMs, and everything related to artificial intelligence.
 I consider myself an avid consumer of knowledge, and it is precisely to embrace this inclination that, after earning a degree in Computer Engineering, I decided to enroll in a Master's program in Artificial Intelligence and Human-Centered Computing, which I am currently pursuing.

 Before diving into computer science, I nurtured my love for writing, literature, and non-fiction.
 How?
 By reading and writing extensively, of course, and by earning a degree in Modern Literature.